A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Abstract

 \section{Abstract}

-We introduce a simple and noise-resilient quantum algorithm for computing both zero- and finite-temperature Green’s functions, requiring no ancillas and relying only on native time evolution and measurements readily available on current platforms.
-Exploiting parity symmetry---a condition satisfied by a broad class of Hamiltonians relevant to condensed matter physics and quantum chemistry, including the Fermi–Hubbard and Heisenberg models---we construct symmetric and antisymmetric thermal states and apply a tailored quench spectroscopy scheme to extract the exact real and imaginary parts of two-point time correlators, from which Green’s functions are efficiently reconstructed.
-The protocol is theoretically efficient, experimentally accessible, and directly applicable to both digital and analog quantum computers.
-Beyond Green’s functions, the same framework extends naturally to out-of-time-order correlators (OTOCs).
-This work highlights a practical path toward probing finite-temperature dynamics of strongly correlated quantum systems on near-term and early fault-tolerant quantum hardware.
+We present a symmetry-enabled direct quantum protocol for computing many-body Green’s functions, a central tool for studying strongly correlated quantum systems.
+Our protocol relies only on native time evolution and straightforward measurements available on current hardware platforms.
+By exploiting parity symmetry---satisfied by a broad class of Hamiltonians in condensed matter physics and quantum chemistry, including the Fermi--Hubbard and Heisenberg models---we introduce a tailored quench spectroscopy scheme that recovers both the real and imaginary parts of two-point time correlators, from which Green’s functions can be reconstructed via efficient classical signal processing.
+We further develop a tailored symmetric quantum Gibbs sampler that prepares parity-resolved (symmetric and antisymmetric) thermal states, enabling finite-temperature extensions within the same framework.
+Finally, we show that the same symmetry-based measurement primitive extends naturally to out-of-time-ordered correlators (OTOCs).
+Our results provide a practical route to estimating symmetry-resolved dynamical correlators on near-term and early fault-tolerant quantum hardware.